 I typically divide the world of post-college education into two types – (1) those that have prerequisites and (2) those that do not have prerequisites.

-The graduate programs that have prerequisites tend to be medical field based – think med school, dental school, pharmacy, etc. I’m more inclined to believe that those people actually want to go to med school, dental school, etc., simply because they had to do more while they were in college (i.e. taking organic chemistry and other required science classes).
+The graduate programs that have prerequisites tend to be in the medical field – think med school, dental school, pharmacy school, etc. I’m more inclined to believe that those people actually want to go to med school, dental school, etc., simply because they had to do more while they were in college (i.e. taking organic chemistry and other required science classes).
 You can’t really be a political science major and then just find your way into med school.
 If you’re aiming to go to one of these graduate programs and tell me that’s your dream, I’m not going to second-guess you – you probably really want to go.

 The other types of graduate programs are those that have no prerequisites.
 These are programs like law school, business school, etc., where you only need to take a standardized test in order to apply.
 I went to law school because I was an economics and history major and didn’t have the prerequisites to apply to medical school.
 A lot of other lawyers – while they might not admit it – probably ended up in law school for the same reason.